 You can change the executor at any time you wish by rewriting your Will.

-If you require any further advice on appointing executors when writing your Will or what you need to do once appointed as an executor, please give us a call free on 0800 3 10 11 12 or contact us online.
+If you require any further advice on appointing executors when writing your Will or what you need to do once appointed as an executor, please contact us online.